 Underground Damage Prevention Overview

 Underground Damage Prevention Laws are listed in RSA 374:48-56 and more specific Public Utilities Commission rules are found in Administrative Rules Puc 800.
-In 2016, proposed changes to PUC 800 are underway and can be found in Docket No. DRM-16-508.
+In February 2017, the latest revision to the PUC 800 Rules took effect and can be found in Docket No. DRM-16-508.

 The Safety Division sponsors a number of Dig Safe damage prevention seminars and education opportunities throughout the state.
 Three types of training are provided: